Boeing AH-64 Apache: India

+Indian Air Force

 In 2008, the Indian Air Force (IAF) released a tender for 22 attack helicopters; there were six contending submissions: Sikorsky's UH-60 Black Hawk, the AH-64D, Bell's AH-1 Super Cobra, Eurocopter's Tiger, Mil's Mi-28 and AgustaWestland's A129 Mangusta.
 In October 2008, Boeing and Bell withdrew.
 In 2009, the competition was restarted.
 In December 2010, India requested the sale of 22 Apaches and associated equipment.
 On 5 October 2012, IAF Chief NAK Browne confirmed the Apache's selection.
 The IAF sought control of the 22 Apaches for air combat missions, while the Army Aviation Corps argued that they would be better used in army operations.
-In April 2013, the Indian Ministry of Defence (MoD) decided that the 22 AH-64s would go to the IAF.
+In April 2013, the Indian Ministry of Defence decided that the 22 AH-64s would go to the IAF.
 India ordered the 22 AH-64Es in 2015.

+On 11 May 2019, the IAF received its first AH-64E in a ceremony at Boeing's Mesa, Arizona facility.
+On 3 September 2019, 8 AH-64Es were inducted into the IAF's 125 Helicopter Squadron at Pathankot Air Force Station (AFS), Punjab.
+The second squadron for Apache helicopters, the 137 Helicopter Squadron was raised at Jorhat Air Force Station on 21 October 2019.
+Following the second batch of 8 helicopters, the last batch of 5 choppers were delivered on 11 July 2020.

+The Apaches were also deployed at Leh Air Force Station during the 2020–2021 China–India skirmishes.

+On 3 April 2024, an Apache helicopter of the Indian Air Force made a precautionary landing in Ladakh region during an operational training sortie.
+The aircraft was damaged during the incident due to the rugged terrain and high altitude conditions.
+Both the pilots were safe.
+This marked the first such incident involving an Apache in India.
+By September, the assembly parts of the helicopter, based in Pathankot Air Force Station, was transported from the landing site North of Khardung La to Leh via road on a truck for further airlift.
+The aircraft would be repaired either in its home base or a Base Repair Depot in IAF.

+On 6 June 2025, another Apache helicopter conducted a precautionary landing during a routine training sortie in Saharanpur after taking off from Sarsawa Air Force Station which was 12 km away.
+However, both the pilots were safe and the helicopter returned to the airbase after the problem was resolved.
+On 13 June, an Apache helicopter, referred to as M17, made an emergency landing in Pathankot district.
+However, the technical problem was resolved and the helicopter was safely flown back to Sarsawa AFS without any damage or injury.